LBNL-UCB-STI/beam/docs/devops.rst

     $ sudo service nginx restart

-37. Go to AWS management console and update the Security Group associated with jenkins server by removing the port 8080, that we added in step 2.
+37. Go to AWS management console and update the Security Group associated with jenkins server by removing the port 8080, that you added in step 2.

 Setup Jenkins Slave
 ===================

 Now configure a Jenkins slave for pipeline configuration.
-We need the slave AMI to spawn automatic EC2 instance on new build jobs.
+You need the slave AMI to spawn automatic EC2 instance on new build jobs.

 1. Create Amazon EC2 instance from an Amazon Machine Image (AMI) that has Ubuntu 64-bit as base operating system.
 2. Choose a security group that will allow only SSH access to your master (and temporarily for your personal system).
 3. Connect to the instance via SSH.
 4. Add oracle java apt repository and git-lfs::